3 Days in London: The Ultimate London Itinerary for First-Timers

 London Eye

 The London Eye is likely the most expensive attraction you’ll encounter during your 3 days in London, but the views really are worth it.
-Located next to the South Bank Centre on London’s South Bank, right on the edge of the River Thames, and opposite Covent Garden, the views are spectacular, seeing much of London’s iconic skyline, including views across to Big Ben.
+Located next to the South Bank Centre, right on the edge of the River Thames, and opposite Covent Garden, the views are spectacular – you’ll most of London’s iconic skyline, including views across to Big Ben.

-One full rotation on the ferris wheel takes about 30 minutes, allowing ample time to spot all of London’s impressive landmarks and better acquaint yourself with the city.
-Add this to your London itinerary to take an aerial view of what to see during your 3 days in London.
+One full rotation takes about 30 minutes, allowing ample time to spot all ofย London’s impressive landmarks and better acquaint yourself with the city.
+Add this to your London itinerary!

 Recommended Tour

-On good weather days the line can be long so book a skip the line ticket so you don’t waste your day waiting in line.
+During peak season, the line can be long.
+Book a skip-the-line ticket so you don’t waste your day waiting in line.

 Buckingham Palace